llaske/sugarizer/docs/tutorial_step6.md

 If the activity is connected (i.e. presence is not null), we call the `sendMessage` method.
 As its name implies, `sendMessage` is the method to send a message to the server.
 The first parameter of this method is the id of the share.
 We could retrieve this id from the presence object by `getSharedInfo().id`.
 The second parameter is just the message.
 We decided to split the message in two parts: informations about `user` that sent the message and the `content`, the user color.
 The user info is get from presence object using the `getUserInfo()` call: it will retrieve an object with `name`, `networkId` and `colorvalue`.

 That's all we need to create the shared activity and let it appear on the Neighborhood view of other users.
-We have now to handle what happens when an user click on the Join menu.
+We have now to handle what happens when a user clicks on the Join menu.
 In that case, your activity is automatically open by Sugarizer with a specific parameter in the environment.
 So we will update the `getEnvironment` call in the `activity/activity.js` file to handle this case:

 	env.getEnvironment(function(err, environment) {